sosheskaz/sosheskaz.github.io/project-awful.md

 It may be a bit of a faux pas to promote my own stuff here, but damn it I'm proud.
 [SiriSings](https://github.com/sosheskaz/sirisings) is a command line app for mac that allows you to put in words and have a siri-like voice sing a song found based on those words.
+You can install it with `pip install https://sosheskaz.github.io/pypi/sirisings.zip`

 | Criteria                | Status                                                                         |
 | ----------------------- | ------------------------------------------------------------------------------ |